Displays the about box.

 showChangeMarks

-Cycles backwards through the history of CVS checkin comments.
+Cycles backwards through the history of version control checkin comments.

-Default key mapping: Ctrl P in CVS checkin buffers
+Default key mapping: Ctrl P in checkin buffers

 Jumps to the location in the source file that corresponds to the previous compilation error.